-Developing a 4-step conversion optimization strategy
+Developing a conversion rate optimization strategy

 Optimizing your website to ensure high conversion rates is one of the most important aspects of any marketing strategy.
 The thing is, it is also one of the toughest areas to deal with.
-Here’s a simple, yet effective, 4-step model for building a successful conversion optimization strategy.
+Here’s a simple, yet effective, 4-step model for building a successful conversion rate optimization strategy.

 As you work within a team, you must build a foundational set of practices:

 - Analyze data: Investigate your data, research, and explore your analytics and learn about your traffic and its performance, which will help you find opportunities.